 Even though Elemental Green is an online resource for all things related to eco green building and renovation that doesn’t mean that we don’t love books.
 Sometimes the internet is the perfect way to compare products, do research, and start planning out a project.
 But of course, sometimes you really want the feel of the pages and weight of a great book in your lap as you peacefully while away an afternoon.
-Here are 17 of the best books about modern, sustainable home design to help you on your green home building and renovation journey.
+Here is a collection of some of our favorite books about modern, sustainable home design to help you on your green home building and renovation journey.

 Bill Maclay, The New Net Zero: Leading-Edge Design and Construction of Homes and Buildings for a Renewable Energy Future